msaadeghii/av-dkf/README.md

 The working enhancement algorithms are `peem` & `gpeem` for non-dynamical VAE models, and `dpeem` & `gdpeem` for the dynamical VAE models.
 All these methods are based on finding the mode of the posterior distribution in the expectation step using the Adam optimizer.
 Here, "g" stands for the gradient-based gain update method proposed in our paper [1].

+> The speech enhancement algorithm proposed in [2], which is called Langevin Dynamics Expectation Maximization (LDEM), can be found inside `dvae/SE/SE_algorithms`.
+You can also try it in the demo notebook (see below).

 ## Speech enhancement demo

 The Jupyter notebook `SE_demo.ipynb` provides a simple demo of applying different VAE models with different enhancement algorithms to the sample data provided in `data`.